Peperonata without frying anything

 • Oven

-• We start by washing all the vegetables and potatoes very well.
+• Let’s start by washing all the vegetables and the potatoes very well.

-Remove the stems and seeds from the bell peppers.
+Remove the stems and the inner seeds from the peppers.

 • Peel the potatoes and the onion, and finally remove the stem from the eggplant, but do not peel it.

-• In a rather large baking tray, place the thinly sliced onion.
+• In a fairly wide baking pan place the onion thinly sliced.

-• First cut the bell peppers into halves, then into strips.
+• First cut the pepper halves, then slice them into strips.

 Light Peperonata Version by RitaAmordicucina

-• The eggplant, on the other hand, should be cut into cubes.
+• The eggplant, however, should be cut into cubes.

 Light Peperonata Version by RitaAmordicucina

-• And do the same with the potatoes, but the cubes should be smaller than the eggplant.
+• Do the same with the potatoes, but the potato cubes should be smaller than the eggplant ones.

 Light Peperonata Version by RitaAmordicucina

-• Now that you’ve cut all the vegetables, we only need to season with a pinch of salt according to your taste, and with the extra virgin olive oil.
-Mix everything well, even with your hands is better…and….
+• Now that all the vegetables are cut, season with a pinch of salt according to your taste and with the extra virgin olive oil.
+Mix everything well, it’s even better to mix with your hands….and….

-• Put it in a preheated oven, otherwise the peperonata will become mushy,
+• Place in a preheated oven, make sure it’s hot otherwise the peperonata will become soggy.

 Light Peperonata Version by RitaAmordicucina

-• At your discretion, at the end of cooking, add a nice spoonful of tomato paste, just to give more flavor and taste, mix well and..
+• If you like, at the end of cooking add a nice tablespoon of tomato paste to give more flavor, mix well and..

-• Turn off the oven and let it rest for 10 minutes inside.
-After the time has passed, take the tray out and let it cool to room temperature.
+• Turn off the oven and let it rest inside for 10 minutes.
+After that time, take the pan out and let it cool to room temperature.

 • Serve the dish only after it has cooled, with some basil leaves.